-Fire in Saudi city ahead of F1 race as Houthis claim attack
+Yemen rebels strike oil depot in Saudi city hosting F1 race

 The F1 said in a statement that: “The position at the moment is that we are waiting for further information from the authorities on what has happened.”
 The F1 did not elaborate.

-However, the al-Masirah satellite news channel run by Yemen’s Houthi rebels later claimed they had attacked an Aramco facility in Jiddah, along with other targets in Riyadh and elsewhere.
+The al-Masirah satellite news channel run by Yemen’s Houthi rebels later claimed they had attacked an Aramco facility in Jiddah, along with other targets in Riyadh and elsewhere.
 The report provided no further details.

-Meanwhile, Saudi state television acknowledged attacks in the town of Dhahran targeting water tanks that damaged vehicles and homes.
+Meanwhile, Saudi state TV also acknowledged attacks in the town of Dhahran targeting water tanks that damaged vehicles and homes.
 Another attack targeted an electrical substation in an area of southwestern Saudi Arabia near the Yemeni border, state TV said.

 The North Jiddah Bulk Plant stores diesel, gasoline and jet fuel for use in Jiddah, the kingdom’s second-largest city.
 It accounts for over a quarter of all of Saudi Arabia’s supplies and also supplies fuel crucial to running a regional desalination plant.